 Motorola Edge Plus review: Pricing and availability

-The Motorola Edge Plus will cost $999 and begins shipping on May 14.
+The Motorola Edge Plus costs $999.
 Like so many of its Droid-branded predecessors, it will be exclusive to Verizon’s network in the U.S.

-Motorola plans to sell a cheaper model, just called the Motorola Edge, this summer, that will be available unlocked and on other carriers.
-However, that phone will swap out the Edge Plus’ Snapdragon 865 processor for a lower-spec Snapdragon 765 CPU, and make some other specs concessions to achieve its lower price.
-The cheaper Motorola Edge will still be able to connect to 5G networks, though.
+Motorola also sells a cheaper model, just called the Motorola Edge, that's now available unlocked and on other carriers.
+However, that phone swaps out the Edge Plus’ Snapdragon 865 processor for a lower-spec Snapdragon 765 CPU, and make some other specs concessions to achieve its lower $699 price.
+The cheaper Motorola Edge can still connect to 5G networks, though.